What is the Northern Territory Intervention?

 Changes under successive governments

 The Intervention was introduced in 2007 by the Howard Government, but a change of government in September of that year saw the Labor Government under Kevin Rudd gain power.
-After some consultation and minor changes, the NTNERA and associated legislation were initially maintained.
+After some consultation and minor changes, the NTNERA and associated legislation was maintained.

 'Indigenous peoples have the right of self-determination.
 By virtue of that right they freely determine their political status and freely pursue their economic, social and cultural development'.

 In 2009 Rudd implemented the BasicsCard.
-The card is used to manage income in certain areas of the Northern Territory.
+The card is still used to manage income in prescribed areas of the Northern Territory (although a change to a new system, the cashless Debit Card, is expected in early 2020).
 It cannot be used to purchase alcohol, tobacco, tobacco-products, pornography, gambling products or services, home-brew kits or home-brew concentrate.

-During the period 2009-2010 the Rudd Government committed itself to a re-design of the Intervention, with a focus on reinstating the suspended provisions of the Racial Discrimination Act (RDA).
+During the period between 2009 and 2010 the Rudd Government committed itself to a re-design of the Intervention, with a focus on reinstating the suspended provisions of the Racial Discrimination Act (RDA).
 The Social Security and Other Legislation Amendment (Welfare Reform and Reinstatement of Racial Discrimination Act) Act 2010 (Cth) repealed the 'special measures' that had been created under the original Intervention to suspend the operation of the RDA.
-However, this new legislation still did not comply with the RDA as it continued to discriminate against Indigenous Australians through land acquisition and compulsory income management.These measures overwhelmingly affect Indigenous people.
+However, the new legislation continued to fall foul of the RDA because land acquisition and compulsory income management measures overwhelmingly affect Indigenous Australians.

 - Stronger Futures in the Northern Territory Act 2012;